 Projects are to follow applicable standards about a topic by viewing standards based on the hierarchy and considering the guidance from the highest level of the hierarchy that is applicable to the project.
 If Agency guidance existed that overrode state, or lower levels in the hierarchy, projects would follow the Agency guidance.
-For a project for which CMS/ONC guidance was not relevant, standards from that level of the hierarchy would not be applicable.
+For a project for which CMS/Office of the National Coordinator for Health Information Technology (ONC) guidance was not relevant, standards from that level of the hierarchy would not be applicable.